farhanshk2312/Stock-Market-Analysis-with-News-Sentiment-Overlay/README.md

 ## Visualization

-1. Interactive Dash App (Plotly Dash):
+1. Interactive Streamlit app - simpler deployment.

 2. Displays candlestick charts for stock price trends.

 3. Overlay sentiment markers for each day with corresponding positive or negative news.

+4. Date input instead of marker click → more reliable in Streamlit.

-4. Hover tooltips show sentiment scores for quick inspection.
+5. Hover tooltips show sentiment scores for quick inspection.

-5. Interactive filter to select specific tickers for comparison.
+6. Interactive filter to select specific tickers for comparison.

-6. News details table below the chart shows article metadata for drill-through analysis.
+7. News details table below the chart shows article information with hyperlinks.